la2050/archive/_projects/2015/diversifying-las-manufacturing-ownership-by-empowering-workers-to-buy-their-company.md

   Concerned Capital creates business ownership opportunities for long-term blue collar workers in privately held Southern California companies in order to build wealth in minority communities and preserve jobs.
-'In one to three sentences, please describe your proposal.': >- The project will help key employees and related parties buy their company and in the process save jobs, promote investment, and help businesses get back into growth mode.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Expand a pilot or a program